danielef/danielef.github.io/_posts/2015-05-21-install-glassfish-cluster.md

 ### Config Domain Creation

-Is mandatory to create a domain for Glassfish in Admin as `glassfish` user
+Is mandatory to create a domain for Glassfish in Admin as `glassfish` user. **Remember your admin Username and Password**

 #### In Admin `das.cognicio.us`
 {% highlight text %}
 # cd /opt/glassfish4
-# su - glassfish
+# su glassfish
 $ bin/asadmin create-domain dasdomain
 Enter admin user name [Enter to accept default "admin" / no password]>admin Enter the admin password [Enter to accept default of no password]>